Cinco - Step 3

 called Chiron (pronounced "KY-ron").
 Of course, to be able to use it, we have to pull it

 We'll utilize a discriminated union to declare the supported parameters we allow to be set.
-Open Data.fs
+Open Data.fs, change the

 add a DU with our expected parameters.